JohnGarnerIII/steamAccountSwitcher/README.md

 ## Support

-For any questions or concerns, please open an issue in this repository./readme-boilerplate/compare/).
+For any questions or concerns, please open an issue in this repository.